Pearson-Higher-Ed/design/c/buttons/v2.2.1/index.md

   - type: two column
     text: |
-      Use a disabled button only if an action on the current screen can enable it (action possibility).
-A disabled button should only appear when contextually relevant.
-If the button is not needed for the task at hand, it should be hidden.
+      Prefer to use a disabled button only if an action on the current screen can enable it (action possibility).

-      If a bank of 2 or more buttons is present but can only be enabled by direct action on the same screen, it can be hidden and only shown when enabled to give emphasis of new controls available to the user.

   - type: section
     name: Link style buttons

   - type: two column
     text: |
       In situations where link styled text is to be used in place of a button for the purposes of de-emphasizing an action (visual hierarchy), link style buttons should be used.
 The premise stands that links are to be used for navigation and buttons are to be used for actions.
+Link buttons should not appear in a situation where they could be disabled.

     contents:
       - type: text